Agricultural Literacy Curriculum Matrix

 Eggs in the World of Food Choices

-Students will learn about geographic, economic, human, and cultural influences on food choices around the world and conduct research to learn about the influences behind an international egg recipe.
+Students investigate geographic, economic, human, and cultural influences on food choices around the world and conduct research about the influences behind an international egg recipe.
+Grades 3-5

 Essential Files (maps, charts, pictures, or documents)